 After the fire, you need to call your insurance company to get your home cleaned.
 You should also call a professional cleaner to do the work.
 Don’t try to do the job yourself as you will just make the situation worse.
 The cost of a professional cleaner can range from 20 cents per square foot to 70 cents or more per square foot.

 After the fire, you need to make sure the whole family is safe.
 If you are unsure of where to begin, it’s best to have your home inspected by a professional.
 Fire can affect electrical wiring, foundations, and wall supports.
 Your insurance company representative or fire marshal will be able to help you determine whether your home needs repairs.
 Remember to wear protective clothing while working on the damage.

-is there any items that cannot be thrown in trash
+Are there any items that cannot be thrown in the trash

 In some instances, the Orlando dumpster rental company may not allow certain materials.
 These are items that may be dangerous to the environment or to other people.
 For example, hazardous materials such as chemicals may not be allowed in a dumpster.
 Besides, certain items can get too heavy for a dumpster to carry.
 This can cause additional charges for the customer.

 First, it’s crucial to determine the amount of waste that you’ll generate.
 For instance, if you’re demolishing your home, you’ll likely need a larger dumpster than you typically would.
 You’ll need a bigger dumpster to dispose of large items that will likely be destroyed as the house is torn down.
 A 40-yard dumpster may be ideal for that.
 For most people, however, a 30-yard dumpster will be ample.